tapirbug/pils/README.md

 # pils
-Pils generates layout plans for interior placement.
+*pils* generates layout plans for interior placement.
 It is suitable for use at runtime in all sorts of interactive applications, including games.

+## Dependencies
+* The dub build system
+* GCC toolchain for polygon clipping dependency in C

 ## Usage
-    usage: pils [-s <seed>] config_file target_file˘
+Link against pils or use the compagnion tool [lager](https://github.com/krachzack/lager) for interactive or non-interactive usage of *pils*.